facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 For Docusaurus 2, **we will not assume English is the default language**.
 When a user enables internationalization, they have to set a default language in `siteConfig.js`.
 We will then assume that all the files in `docs` are written in that language.

-In addition, after working on the MVP of Docusaurus 2, I realized that it is possible not to use Crowdin for translations, so we might need to add an additional workflow to enable that scenario.
+In addition, after working on the MVP of Docusaurus 2, I realized that it is possible not to use Crowdin for translations.
+Thus, we might need to add an additional workflow to enable that scenario.
 However, we will still strongly recommend people use Crowdin for easier integration.

 ## Customizability